ceszare/react-intl-universal-pseudo-converter/README.md

 This tool converts a locale source file as the ones used by [react-intl-universal](https://github.com/alibaba/react-intl-universal) and outputs a new file with pseudo-localized strings.
 The pseudo-localization is carried out by [Tryggvigy Gylfason's](https://github.com/tryggvigy) [pseudo-lozalization library](https://github.com/tryggvigy/pseudo-localization).

+## Example

+I have written a simple example on [Repl.it](https://repl.it/@sigurdvh/React-Intl-Universal-Pseudo-Converter-Example?language=nodejs).
+Simply visit the website, and modify the locale.json file.
+Once done, hit the `run` button.
+The file will be generated on the file system.
+Since Repl.it doesn't know there is a new file, the UI won't refresh by itself until you make a change, so go ahead and try to add a new file or folder and you will see the pseudo file appear.

 ## Installing

 ### Prerequisites